OpenModelica/OpenModelica/doc/UsersGuide/source/optimization.rst

 *Optimization* tab.

 Here, you can select optimization algorithm you want to use.
 In version 0.9, OMOptim offers three different genetic algorithms.
-Let’s for example choose SPEA2Adapt which is an auto-adaptative genetic algorithm.
+Let's for example choose SPEA2Adapt which is an auto-adaptative genetic algorithm.

 By clicking on *parameters*\ … button, a dialog is opened allowing defining parameters.
 These are:

 -  *Population size*: this is the number of configurations kept after a generation.
-If it is set to 50, your final result can’t contain more than 50 different points.
+If it is set to 50, your final result can't contain more than 50 different points.

 -  *Off spring rate*: this is the number of children per adult obtained